Tensor network methods for quantum-inspired image processing and classical optics: Image processing and optical image formation

-In this section, we want to approximate the continuous function $E(r, \theta)$ by a matrix product state $|\phi\rangle$, without executing the exponentially expensive operation that is exhaustively storing the function on a grid $L\times L$.
+As said earlier, a low-rank matrix product operator construction of $\hat{U}_{\mathrm{qft}}$ has recently been developed and could be implemented here.
+To take advantage of this MPO formulation, the field $|\phi\rangle$ requires also a low-rank form.
+In this section, we proceed to approximate the continuous function $E_0(r, \theta)$ by a MPS, without executing the exponentially expensive operation that is exhaustively storing the function on a grid $L\times L$.
 To overcome this limitation, we then adopt a sampling-based approach exploiting the family of tensor-cross interpolations algorithms.
-In particular, we focus on the method described in \cite{ritter2024quantics,nunez2025learning}, which is based on the LU decomposition.
-The algorithm we employ takes the input, represented as a function, and generates an approximated tensor in the quantics MPS form.
+In particular, we focus on the quantics tensor cross-interpolation ($q$TCI) method described in \cite{ritter2024quantics,nunez2025learning}, which is based on the LU decomposition.
+The algorithm we employ takes the input, represented as a function, and generates an approximated MPS in the quantics interleaved representation.
 The final tensor is obtained by deterministically sampling the initial one, with a linear number of calls $\mathcal{O}(n\chi^2)$, depending on the rank of the function.

 We now proceed to approximate the amplitude $A(r,\theta)$ with a quantics tensor train.
 For our simulations, we chose three relevant geometries a very favorable, a very unfavorable and a fairly middle of the road (see \efig{fig_aperture}) in order to identify the pros and cons of these methods.
 The problem of discretizing a circular discontinuous function is already discussed in Fernandez et al \cite{nunez2025learning}, they showed that the bond dimension increases along the tensor train as $\chi_p\sim 2^{n/2}$ with a maximum bond dimension of $\chi_\mathrm{max}\sim2^{2(n+1)/3}$.
 This behavior is correct for the exact discontinuous function but the bond dimension can be reduced by using a smoother function with a parameter dictating the smoothness of the discontinuity.
 For the following numerical simulations we choose a continuous function $A(r,\theta)=(1+\alpha^{-1}\exp((r-r_0)^2))^{-1}$ with $\alpha=0.001$ and $r_0=0.5$.
 In addition, we will also consider the two other geometries of \efig{fig_aperture}, namely a simple box function $A(r,\theta)=\mathrm{box}(x,y)$ and a segmented aperture $A(r,\theta)=\mathrm{Hex}(x,y)$.